Pull to refresh

 Overview

-In 1900, 41 percent of Americans worked on farms.
-Today, fewer than 2 percent do—yet agricultural output has more than tripled.
-The tractor, combine harvester, and chemical fertilizer didn't just change farming; they triggered the largest peacetime migration in American history, sending tens of millions from fields to factories and reshaping the nation's economy, culture, and landscape.
+In 1900, 41 percent of Americans worked on farms; today, fewer than 2 percent do—yet agricultural output has more than tripled.
+Tractors, combine harvesters, and chemical fertilizers triggered the largest peacetime migration in American history, sending tens of millions from fields to factories and reshaping the nation's economy, culture, and landscape.

 This transformation took roughly a century but accelerated sharply after 1945.
-What once required 35-40 hours of human labor to produce 100 bushels of corn now takes under 3 hours.
-The displaced farm workers became the industrial and service workforce that built postwar America.
+What once required 35-40 hours of human labor to produce 100 bushels of corn now takes under 3 hours, and the displaced farm workers became the industrial and service workforce that built postwar America.
 Meanwhile, marginal farmland has returned to forest across much of the East—a rare case of development reversing environmental degradation.

 Key Indicators